Warning! Your browser is extremely outdated and not web standards compliant.

 How bad can your eyes be to get LASIK?

-If you wear contacts or eyeglasses as a result of being nearsighted, farsighted or having astigmatism, you may benefit from LASIK laser eye surgery.
-Wolfe Eye Clinic technology treats a large range of refractive errors.
+If you wear contacts or eyeglasses as a result of being nearsighted, farsighted or having astigmatism, you may benefit from LASIK laser eye treatment.
+Wolfe Eye Clinic technology treats a large range of refractive disorders of the eye.
 Please call (833) 532-8809 to learn if your prescription falls within range for LASIK or another procedure.

 Can you get LASIK with astigmatism?